The Independent Impact Assessment found several ways in which Scotland’s children and young people are facing a human rights emergency.

 Make as many opportunities as possible for children to enjoy their rights to rest, recreation and play.
 Address structural problems that restrict these rights

-Play, relaxation and access to cultural life aren’t optional extras within a human rights framework: they’re necessary to protect the nature of childhood.
+The right to play, relaxation and access to cultural life isn’t an optional extra within a human rights framework: they’re necessary to protect the nature of childhood.
 These rights are vital for children to develop to fulfil their full potential, to promote their resilience and to make sure their other rights are realised.

 Although parents and carers have done their best, lockdown has limited children’s opportunities to play, be with friends and be creative.
 That’s been particularly true for children with little access to physical space or online community, and for those in inadequate housing.